rondlite/reaction-docs/website/versioned_docs/version-3.0.0/storefront-apollo-client.md

 - Previous Task: *None*
 - Next Task: [Build a product listing page](./storefront-product-listing-page.md)

 To add Apollo Client to your UI app, read the [excellent Apollo docs](https://www.apollographql.com/docs/react/essentials/get-started.html).
-For local development, the Reaction GraphQL endpoint `uri` is `http://localhost:3000/graphql`, but we recommend storing that value in app config where it can be set differently per environment.
+For local development, the Demand GraphQL endpoint `uri` is `http://localhost:3000/graphql`, but we recommend storing that value in app config where it can be set differently per environment.

 For your test query, try this: